nodejs/node/doc/api/child_process.markdown

       child.send('server', server);
     });

-And the child would the recive the server object as:
+And the child would the receive the server object as:

     process.on('message', function(m, server) {
       if (m === 'server') {